NAME

 using the –p option of 2l(1) or other loader.
 The symbol table

-by default).
-For each symbol, the percentage of time (in
+file.
+For each symbol, the percentage of time (in seconds) spent

-seconds) spent executing between that symbol and the next is printed
+executing between that symbol and the next is printed (in

-(in decreasing order), together with the time spent there and
+decreasing order), together with the time spent there and the

 Under option –d, prof prints the dynamic call graph of the target